Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Evidence for Independent Discovery

 The surveyed discoveries span different countries, institutions, and funding ecosystems.
 Bak developed SOC at Brookhaven National Laboratory while Peng's group at Boston University created DFA for biomedical signals.
 Peters worked as an independent practitioner in finance; Jaeger introduced echo state networks at the University of Bremen.
 Crucitti's cascade failure analysis emerged from the University of Catania, and Dobson's power grid work from Iowa State.
 No common funding sources, advisory chains, or conference networks connected these researchers' criticality work during the formative period.

-The principal exception is the Boston University physics department under H.\ Eugene Stanley, whose group produced both DFA methodology \cite{peng1994dna} and early econophysics contributions \cite{mantegna1995}---hence our classification of DFA as ``qualified independent'' rather than fully independent.
-Stanley's dual involvement represents the closest link between any two domains in the formative period, and it concerns two of the domains surveyed.
+The principal exception is the Boston University physics department under H.\ Eugene Stanley, whose group produced both DFA methodology \citep{peng1994dna} and early econophysics contributions \citep{mantegna1995}---hence our classification of DFA as ``qualified independent.''
+Conference programs from the 1990s show no cross-domain presentations; co-authorships bridging these domains appear only after 2010.

-Our review of conference programs from the 1990s reinforces the separation.
-Criticality in biomedicine was presented at cardiology and biomedical engineering venues; in finance at quantitative finance workshops; in ML at neural computation conferences; in traffic at transportation research meetings.
-Co-authorships bridging these domains appear only after 2010, consistent with post-maturation integration.